K-Sato1995/gatsbyBlog/content/posts/Ruby-Getters-and-Setters-Explained/index.md

 ---
-title: Ruby Getters and Setters Explained
+title: "Ruby Getters and Setters Explained"
 description: In this post, I will explain how getters and setters work in Ruby.
 A getter method is a method that gets a value of an instance variable.
 Without a getter method, you can not retrieve a value of an instance variable outside the class the instance variable is instantiated from.
 slug: ruby-getters-and-setters-explained
 date: 2018-09-17